Towards one European Registry

-European Biomethane Guarantees of Origins
+European Biomethane Guarantees of Origin

 The core documents used in ERGaR – the European Guarantee of Origin – contains all information required by the different categories of consumers in the importing countries.

 The electronic document used to transfer information related to individual biomethane consignments will be gathered in a virtual database allowing to track the cross-boarding of biomethane and incentivise its trading.
-The content and attributes of the European Biomethane GoO’s will correspond to the harmonised view of the national biomethane registries and contain the minimum information necessary for acceptance of the biomethane consignment into the European mass balancing administration.
+The content and attributes of the European Biomethane GoOs will correspond to the harmonised view of the national biomethane registries and contain the minimum information necessary for acceptance of the biomethane consignment into the European mass balancing administration.

 The biomethane consignment needs to be declared for export consignment by the national biomethane registries and correspondingly the domestic Guarantee of Origin issued for the same consignment (if any) cancelled.
 In other terms, that means that the injection into the European gas network has been duly confirmed and at the same time the consignment has not been taken into account in the country of production for the purposes of:

-- measuring compliance with the requirements of the RED concerning national targets;
+- Measuring compliance with the requirements of the RED concerning national targets;

-- measuring compliance with renewable energy obligations;
+- Measuring compliance with renewable energy obligations;

-- eligibility for financial support for the consumption of biofuels.
+- Eligibility for financial support for the consumption of biofuels.